 Stop Chatting With AI.
 Start Building With It.

-Here’s a question: when you start a conversation with AI, what does it know about your business?
+Here’s a question I want you to think about: when you start a conversation with AI, what does it know about your business?

 The Chat Trap

-It’s easy to use AI like a search engine.
-Question in, answer out, move on.
+It’s easy to fall into the habit of using AI like a search engine.
+You type a question in, you get an answer out, and you move on.

 That works for one-off queries.
 “What’s the capital of France?” doesn’t need context.
 But anything about YOUR business - your clients, your positioning, your voice, your methodology - needs context that doesn’t exist unless you provide it.

-So you explain.
+So you find yourself explaining.
 Every time.
 “I run a small consultancy that does X for Y clients and my tone is Z…”

 If you’re explaining the same things repeatedly, you’re not using AI.
 You’re training it from scratch every session.That’s not compounding.
 That’s Groundhog Day.